pglejzer/timepicker-ui/README.md

   ### Installation

-Install timepicer-ui in your project.
+Install timepicker-ui in your project.

 #### Yarn